 Customers typically enter into a support contract for a period of twelve months.
 This contract provides the customer with access to technical support and software upgrades.
-The promises in these contracts are a single performance obligation, which is satisfied over time as the customer consumes the benefits of the service.
+The promises in these contracts constitute a single performance obligation, which is satisfied over time as the customer consumes the benefits of the service consistently over the contract term.
 Revenue in respect of the single performance obligation is recognised evenly over the contract term.